Banking on Michigan: More Than Just Automation Alley

 When you think of Michigan, the first things that come to most of us are automobiles, the city of Detroit and the Michigan Wolverines.

-It is not big secret that the city of Detroit is a big mess right now and is one of the largest municipal bankruptcies of all time.
-And, it's a mess that is going got take a long time to resolve.
-The mistake people are making is assuming that all of Michigan is like the city of Detroit, yet nothing could be further from the truth.
+It is not big secret that the city of Detroit is a big mess right now and is going to be one of the largest municipal bankruptcies of all time and it's a mess that is going got take a long time to resolve.
+The mistake people are making is assuming that all of Michigan is like the city and that as Detroit goes so goes the state.
+Nothing could be further from the truth.

 Take a look, for example at what is happening right now in the Western part of the state.
 PNC Bank (NYSE: PNC) recently released a report evaluating the prospects of the region and found not just a recovering economy nut a robust one.